-Many property buyers look for alternatives to the big bank loan process that can take a long time to fund and often require excessive paperwork.
+Many property buyers look for alternatives to the big bank loan process, which can take a long time to fund and often require excessive paperwork.
 There are many different types of special financing available.
-This is a short overview of some of the options US buyers have today.
+This is a short overview of some of the options U.S. buyers have today.

 Hard Money Loans

 Hard money refers to a loan that is secured by real property, meaning that the borrower uses their home or other owned real estate as collateral.
 This way, the lender is not taking as much risk that they will not be paid because there is a guarantee that if payment is not made, they will be able to take ownership of the property used as collateral.
 These loans usually fund faster and require much less paperwork than standard loans from big banks.
 They are usually offered by private investors or small investment groups and they are generally shorter term, around 12 months, but can also sometimes be extended for up to 5 years.

 This kind of loan helps people who are working to sell one property while they also purchase another.
 When there is a gap in time, meaning the first property has not sold yet but the other one needs to be purchased immediately, then a bridge loan can help cover the cost of down payment and other immediate needs and it is usually paid in full when the first property is sold.
 This is not without risk because there is no guarantee that the first property will sell in time.
 However, this kind of loan does make it possible to purchase the second property without having to build in a "contingency clause" meaning that second purchase is not going to have to wait until the first property has sold.
 It is important to note that not everyone can qualify for a bridge loan because it does require that the buyer be approved for owning two homes at one time, even if for just a short period of time.
 It is sometimes possible to put one set of payments on hold if there is a sale pending or resolution is recognized to be coming soon.
 When people are relocating or have to move quickly, bridge loans can be a big help.

 New Construction Loans